DeluxeRaph/ink-auction/README.md

-### Ink Auction contract
+### Ink Blind Auction contract
-This smart contract allows users to auction off their NFTs.
+This smart contract allows users to auction off their NFTs, but there a catch.
+The auction is blind, meaning that the bidders do not know what the current highest bid is.
+This is done to prevent sniping, where a bidder waits until the last second to place a higher bid.